HackerSpace-PESU/pesu-for-dummies/index.md

 ## SPECIAL MENTIONS: THE COOL SENIORS

-### THE LEGENDARY ROWLETT OWL
+### THE LEGENDARY ROWLET OWL
 No junior doesn't know about him.
 He is everywhere, on Reddit, on Discord and on WhatsApp, answering juniors' doubts and giving priceless life and academic advice.
 Bro is a (blah) in (idk), and spends his free time with us juniors, usually dropping in some anecdotes and old memories.
-You rock, Rowlett-senpai!!
+You rock, Rowlet-senpai!!
 Social links:
 * [Reddit: r/rowlet-owl](https://www.reddit.com/user/rowlet-owl/)
 * [Discord: @rowletowl](https://discordapp.com/users/543143780925177857)